SwissDataScienceCenter/renku/docs/docs/20-admins/10-architecture/20-sessions.md

 ### Init containers:
 - **git-clone**: Clones all repositories used in the session.
-- **init-certficates**: Injects CA certificates into all other containers.
+- **init-certificates**: Injects CA certificates into all other containers.

 ## Networking